April 2019. Updated March 2020.

-From what I have seen in gaming, game development is most of the time executed as a line project.
+From what I have seen in AAA gaming so far, game development is most of the time still executed as a line project.
 They describe a goal, get a few brilliant people to figure out how to get there so most things are accounted for (this is the important part of line thinking: smart work preparation, dumb work execution), create a few development teams to execute on the plan, and deliver all the goods at the set date.

-This seemed to work well in the past times.
-Although there were always signs that it wasn’t the best development method.
-But they did stick to it because.. because.
+This hard-locked funding system seemed to work well in the past times.
+Although there were always signs that it wasn’t the best encouragement for good game development.
+But they did stick to it because… of the money and control.

-Well, line-thinking is just one approach when creating things.
-It suffers from a lot of problems.
-The most obvious: if you’re half-way into the project, big chance you don’t have anything working yet.
+But the project management… this is the most obvious: if you’re half-way into the project, big chance you don’t have anything working yet.
 (Working as in: it could sell for some money) Some less essential parts can be finished, but you need all parts together for it to be ‘the thing’ as specified at the start.

 It is exactly this issue that early access has: it is a product that only functions as a whole, but someone decided to declare a few parts ‘optional’ and release it anyway.